Inference API

 use different filenames.
 When sending input data the job configuration is sent

-For example, a FLUX.1 [dev] image to image generation requires an input image.
+For example, a FLUX.1 [schnell] image to image generation requires an input image.

 This would result in a multipart/form-data request with 2 parts (one for the